JothamLEC/hugo-hextra/content/blog/how-competitive-shooters-made-me-a-better-leader.md

 date-modified: 2025-03-17
 ---

-# How Competitive Shooters Made Me a Better Leader

 It’s easy to chalk up e-sports as just children’s pastime.
 But like any other sport, it takes a lot of practice, skills, and talent to be highly competitive—even more so within a team setting.

 After more than a decade of playing competitive shooters, I come to appreciate the mental gymnastics, teamwork and quick decision-making needed to reach the top of the leaderboards.
 These values have also helped shaped my career as a B2B marketing manager.